Ayiks/airbnb-clone-project/README.md

 ### Data Optimization
 Implements caching and indexing for faster data access.
 It improves app performance and provides a smoother experience for all users.

+## API Security

+### Objective
+Ensure secure interaction between users and the backend services.

+### Key Security Measures
+- **Authentication:**
+  Only registered users can access certain endpoints using tokens (e.g., JWT).
+  This prevents unauthorized access to user or booking data.

+- **Authorization:**
+  Controls what each user role (guest or host) can do.
+  For example, a host can edit their property, but a guest cannot.

+- **Rate Limiting:**
+  Limits the number of API requests within a timeframe.
+  This protects against abuse such as brute-force attacks.

+- **Data Encryption:**
+  All sensitive data (e.g., passwords, payment info) is encrypted.
+  This ensures user and transaction data remain private.

+**Why It’s Crucial:**
+Security protects user information, prevents financial fraud, and maintains user trust in the platform.